 Median Home Price: $135,000

 Climate: This area has summer high temperatures in the low 90s, and winter temperatures in the 50s and 60s.
 On average, the area receives 56 inches of rain each year.

 At Least One Hospital Accepts Medicare Patients?
-No, but the Waccamaw Community Hospital, about 3 miles away in the neighboring city of Murrells Inlet, accepts Medicare patients.
+No, but the Waccamaw Community Hospital, about three miles away in the neighboring city of Murrells Inlet, accepts Medicare patients.

 At Least One Hospital Accredited by Joint Commission?
-No, but the Waccamaw Community Hospital, about 3 miles away in the neighboring city of Murrells Inlet, is accredited.
+No, but the Waccamaw Community Hospital, about three miles away in the neighboring city of Murrells Inlet, is accredited.

 Public Transit: Yes, provided by Coast RTA

 Public Library: No, but one is in Surfside Beach, about five miles away.

 Political Leanings: Conservative

 Is South Carolina Considered Tax Friendly for Retirement?
 Yes